-29 Note that, should we adopt the definition of "applicable manufacturer" as set forth in in 42 CFR 403.902, such definition would include distributors and wholesalers (which include repackagers, re-labelers, and kit assemblers) that hold title to a covered drug, device, biological or medical supply.
+29 Note that, should we adopt the definition of "applicable manufacturer" as set forth in in 42 CFR 403.902, such definition would include distributors and wholesalers (which include re-packagers, relabelers, and kit assemblers) that hold title to a covered drug, device, biological or medical supply.

-We also are considering, and seek comment on, whether this proposed safe harbor should protect only in-kind tools and supports furnished by VBE participants that assume at least some financial risk, so as to better align protected remuneration with value-based purposes.
+financial risk, so as to better align protected remuneration with valuebased purposes.
 In particular, if we were to limit safe harbor protection to only VBE participants that assume financial risk, we are considering, and seek comments regarding, the appropriate level of financial risk to require of such VBE participants (e.g., VBE participants that assume at least some downside financial risk or VBE participants that assume substantial downside financial risk).